antirez/aocla/README.md

 After the above program is executed, the stack will be empty and the local variables x and y will contain 10 and 20.

-Finally, if an Aocla word is a symbol starting with the `$` character and a single additional character, the object stored at the specfied variable is pushed on the stack.
+Finally, if an Aocla word is a symbol starting with the `$` character and a single additional character, the object stored at the specified variable is pushed on the stack.
 So the program to square 5 we wrote earlier can be rewritten as:

     5 (x) $x $x *